Genital hygiene for babies

 - Wet a soft washcloth or a cotton ball with warm water containing mild baby cleanser.

 - Hold your baby’s legs apart and wipe between the labia, starting at the front and gently wiping backwards.

 - Use a clean part of the cloth or a new cotton ball if you need to wipe again.

 - Dry your baby’s genital area by gently patting with a soft towel.

 Don’t use vaginal deodorants or douches.
 They can upset the natural chemical balance of your baby’s vagina and increase the risk of infection.

-You might notice a discharge that looks a bit like egg white.
-This is perfectly normal, and you don’t need to clean it away.
+Sometimes your baby girl might have a thick milky discharge – this doesn’t need to be cleaned away.
 If you’re unsure about any other discharge, see your GP or child and family health nurse.